artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 - accelerates writing tests
   - catches typos and type-related issues at compile-time rather than at runtime
   - provides a nice autocomplete in editors such as VS Code
-    - so you don't have to remember every single method in TestCafe or your own utilities
+    - so you wouldn't have to remember every single method of TestCafe or your utilities
 - increases test maintainability
   - serves as up-to-date code documentation
   - enforces safer development practices thus making code more predictable and understandable
-  - supports modelling complex domains due to strongly-typed OOP and generics, compared to plain JavaScript
+  - supports modeling complex domains due to strongly-typed OOP and generics, compared to plain JavaScript

 <!--
 🚧 **TODO:** check whether DX is good with `tsc` + JSDoc instead of TypeScript.
 For multidisciplinary teams which don't have experience in strongly-typed programming languages, JSDoc might be simpler to start, yet providing basic type-checking and giving auto-completion in editors.